Nash multiplicities and resolution invariants: Introduction

 \subsubsection{Acknowledgements}

 The authors profited from conversations with F. Aroca, R. Docampo, S. Ishii and H. Kawanoue, as well as from the support of their research team.
-We also thank C. Abad, J. Conde-Alonso and I. Efraimidis for their help with the presentation.
+We also thank C. Abad, J. Conde-Alonso and I. Efraimidis for their help with the presentation, and the referee for many useful suggestions.